Last Updated on

-Main Menu Icon: Normally the main menu icon is an image that consists of loads of little squares, tapping this once brings up the main menu which gives you all the other features of the phone for example, Camera, Calendar, calculator, settings, ect… Once in the menu simply select you desired feature by tapping it once and it loads.
+Main Menu Icon: Normally the main menu icon is an image that consists of loads of little squares, tapping this once brings up the main menu which gives you all the other features of the phone, for example, Camera, Calendar, calculator, settings, etc… Once in the menu simply select you desired feature by tapping it once and it loads.

 Envelope Icon: This allows you to send a text message.
 We go through text messaging it more detail later.